nitinmani/ProjectInfection/README.md

 #### Exact Infection
 * Exact Infection is the same as Limited Infection with `tolerance` equal to 0.

 ###### Note: For testing, I created sample user files and ran each one manually, using many different commands to test the algorithms.
-Some of these files are in the `sample_user_data` file
+Some of these files are in the `sample_user_data` directory.